rossta/rossta.github.com/source/blog/2016-05-03-service-worker-on-rails.html.md

 Hooking in to the request/response cycle on the client-side means we can improve the user experience in ways that weren't possible (or much more difficult) previously.
 We could render HTML from a local cache while waiting for a response from the network or we could display another friendly page altogether when the network is offline.
 With service workers, we'll be able to pre-fetch and sync data in the background, push activity notifications to users and even let them know when new releases have been deployed.

+I've been [playing with Service Worker](/blog/adding-serviceworker-to-a-simple-website.html) a bit lately.
 Now that you've visited my site, your browser has cached the data for [my offline page](/offline.html), so if you lost your network connection, you'd at least see a friendly message instead of the dreaded Chrome dinosaur.
-So instead of the dreaded Chrome dinosaur, you'll see my offline page.

 Go ahead and take a look at the [source code for the rossta.net service worker](https://github.com/rossta/rossta.github.com/blob/45b67d326bb1118c9e0743ae74e1a5ca570a5947/source/assets/javascripts/serviceworker.js) to see how I did it.
 I'm still learning about Service Worker - is it *really* new after all - so I'm sure there's lots of ways I could improve it!

 ## Let's talk Rails

-So after using one on a [simple static website](/blog/adding-serviceworker-to-a-simple-website.html), I wanted to figure out how I'd add a service worker to a Rails application.
+Next I wondered how I'd add a Service Worker to a Rails application.
 I'd expect Rails developers would want to be able to develop and deploy their service workers like any other JavaScript assets using the Rails asset pipeline.
 Not so fast though.

 As it turns out, to use Service Workers on Rails, we want some, but not all, of the Rails asset pipeline.